 Tests results gathered from a single platform might not relevant enough.
 Even if there is a really good benchmark is recommended to run it on multiple platforms, to collect and compare the results before drawing any conclusions.
 The diversity of hardware architecture implementations (e.g. Intel, AMD, Sparc) in regards to intrinsics (e.g. compare-and-swap or other hardware concurrency primitives), CPU and memory, could make a difference.

 If the variety of platforms is not a handy choice, at least test under an environment less prone to external noise (e.g. no other applications are running and hardware resources like CPU and memory are concurrently shared).
 Testing under an environment with a volatile number of additional applications would add noise for test results, hence it is recommended to have at least a dedicated test environment closer to production, where the tests can be easily triggered and consistent outputs are obtained.

 Data-lite performance anti-pattern

 It comes in place especially when applications use caches.
 For example, a very limited set of test data would bring very good results when measuring the performance under a test environment, because there is a higher change to measure the cache-hit performance ratio rather than having the right volume and variety of data, closer to real system usage.

-Microbenchmark (component level)
+Microbenchmark (unit/component level)

-For example, during a microbenchmark test in Java HotSpot Virtual Machine there might be optimizations specific to Just-In-Time C2 Compiler but in reality these optimizations won’t happen because the application do not reach that phase, it might run with Just-In-Tim C1 Compiler.
+For example, during a microbenchmark test in Java HotSpot Virtual Machine there might be optimizations specific to Just-In-Time C2 Compiler but in reality these optimizations won’t happen because the application do not reach that phase, it might run only with Just-In-Tim C1 Compiler.